core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## A slightly more complex example

-Were the simple host not queried with the `rt=temperature` filter, it would have given some more statements:
+Omitting the `rt=temperature` filter, the discovery query would have given some more records in the payload:

     </temp>;rt=temperature;ct=0,
     </light>;rt=light-lux;ct=0,